ninolin/note/Blockchain/installGethWithPOW.md

-# Install private blockchain on Ubuntu 16.04 with Geth
+# Install POW private chain on Ubuntu 16.04 with Geth

 ## Install Geth